 What you should know

-- Without surgery, your myomas may grow bigger.
+- Without surgery, your myomas may grow larger.
 Large myomas can cause pain and pressure in your abdomen and you may have trouble breathing.
 You may bleed too much from your vagina and get anemia.
 It may be harder to get pregnant.
-If you become pregnant, then you may have a miscarriage (lose your baby) or have your baby too early.
-Talk to your caregiver if you have questions or concerns about your myomectomy, myomas, or care.
+If you become pregnant, you may have a miscarriage or have your baby too early.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.